Winners and Losers from College Football Bowl Season

 For much of the year, a lot of the college football pundits poked holes in Kentucky's accomplishments while the Wildcats just kept winning.

-Despite a late-season hiccup against Tennessee, coach Mark Stoops got to a 10-win season capped by Tuesday's 27-24 Citrus Bowl victory over Penn State.
+Despite a late-season hiccup against Tennessee, coach Mark Stoops got to a 10-win season on Tuesday with a 27-24 Citrus Bowl victory over Penn State.

 Penn State coach James Franklin didn't help the Nittany Lions with poor decisions, including calling a fake punt on 4th-and-2.
-On 4th-and-7 from the 14-yard line, he elected to kick a field goal to cut the deficit to three.
+On 4th-and-7 from the 14-yard line with 4:12 remaining, he elected to kick a field goal to cut the deficit to three.
 From there, UK running back Benny Snell Jr. helped the Wildcats get a couple of first downs and salt away the clock.

 By the time PSU got the ball back, it had just one second left.

-From the beginning, Stoops was into it, as the television cameras caught the coach screaming "Bring it on!" in the direction of Franklin after UK snuffed the fake punt.
+From the beginning, Stoops was into it.
+The television cameras caught the coach screaming "Bring it on!" in the direction of Franklin after UK snuffed out the fake punt.

-Appropriately, Snell was the star yet again, closing his Kentucky career by becoming the school's all-time rushing leader, appropriately on a touchdown run.
+Snell was the star yet again, closing his Kentucky career by becoming the school's all-time rushing leader, appropriately on a touchdown run.
 He finished with 144 yards and a pair of touchdowns.

-To beat a Big Ten power like Penn State, even if the Nittany Lions weren't a great offensive team this year, was huge for UK.
-It's something around which the program can build, it'll help in recruiting and it is a testament to just how far Stoops has brought the program.
+Beating a Big Ten power like Penn State, even if the Nittany Lions weren't a great offensive team this year, was huge for UK.
+It's something around which the program can build, it'll help in recruiting, and it is a testament to just how far Stoops has brought the program.

 "We come into the season the underdogs, doubted a lot.
 We came into the season not ranked, not getting our respect," Snell told ESPN in the postgame interview.
 "The bond we created with this team, it's deeper than football.
 We proved so many people wrong.
 This is a great way to end the season right here."